osisoft/OCS-Docs/content/developer-guide/identity-dev/dev-guide-role-based-access-control.md

 | Share                 | 16   |   10000 |
 | All                   | 31   |   11111 |

-AccessRights are the union of all the access rights they encompass in terms of integers and bitwise information.
-For example, `AccessRights: 3` indicates that Read and Write access is permitted.
-Similarly, a bitwise value of 00011 also indicates that Read and Write are permitted.
+Access rights are determined by the union or summation of one or more individual access rights.
+For example `AccessRights: 3` indicates that the `Read (1)` and `Write (2)` access are permitted.

 ### Sample Access Control List